VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/architectures/offline/README.md

 ![diagram.png](diagram.png)

-There wil be an input queue which will receive a request to make a prediction with a record id.
+There will be an input queue which will receive a request to make a prediction with a feature id.
 The ML API cloud function will be triggered, retrieve that record from the Feature Store and send it as input to the ML Servers.
 The servers will make an inference with the input data and return a prediction.
 The ML API will in turn save the prediction into the database for later use.